Nutrition

 What are the Actual Benefits of Taking Probiotics?

-While scientists are still learning about all the potential benefits of taking probiotics and prebiotics, they have been shown to help restore the balance in your gut.
-The microbes help you digest food, fight off harmful bacteria (not the good stuff!), and even help regulate the immune system which can help fight off harmful pathogens!
-Less colds during cold season?
-Yes please!
+While scientists are still learning about all the potential benefits of taking probiotics and prebiotics, they have been shown to help restore the balance in your gut*.
+The microbes help you digest food, fight off harmful bacteria (not the good stuff!), and even help support the immune system which can help fight off harmful pathogens*!
+Less colds during the cold season?
+Yes, please!

-People also use probiotics to reduce occasional uncomfortable issues like gas, bloating and constipation.
-Doesn’t going to bed with a calm tummy and waking up feeling ready to start your day sound good?
+People also use probiotics to reduce uncomfortable issues like occasional constipation, gas, and bloating.* Doesn’t going to bed with a calm tummy and waking up feeling ready to start your day sound good?

 How Long Does it Take for Probiotics to Work?

 That all depends on the strain, how much you’re taking, what you’re taking it for, and your own body.
-Probiotics may help with a condition like diarrhea relatively fast compared to helping heal a gut that has been stripped down by antibiotics or years of general unhealthy behavior.
+Probiotics may help with occasional diarrhea relatively fast compared to helping omit a gut that has been stripped down by antibiotics or years of general unhealthy behavior*.
 But no matter the reason you are taking probiotics, it’s extremely important to take the type of probiotic that is right for you.

 Should I Take Prebiotics and Probiotics Together?

 Yes, you can absolutely take prebiotics and probiotics together.
 In fact, it is recommended.
-Like we mentioned above, the prebiotics feed the probiotics, so you get the most out of your probiotics.
+As we mentioned above, the prebiotics feed the probiotics, so you get the most out of your probiotics.

 How do I Know which Prebiotics and Probiotics to Take?